 - Care Act 2014 (safeguarding adults at risk)

 - Counter-Terrorism and Security Act 2015

-- Modern Slavery Act 2015 (trafficking & slavery offences)
+- Modern Slavery Act 2015 (trafficking and slavery offences)

 - Serious Crime Act 2015 (fraud)

 - in the public interest or in the exercise of official authority vested in us (in accordance with the legislation referred to above); or

 - for the purposes of our legitimate interest (we can use ‘legitimate interests’ if we can demonstrate that the processing is for purposes other than for performing our tasks as a public authority).
 In this context, our objectives are to: